popraul98/tripplan/README.md

 # tripplan is an restful api application

 Back-end: Laravel

 Front-end: React Js

-application role: user and admin.
+application roles: user and admin.

 In this web application, user can register with email and login.